-Undescended testicles are increasingly common, and as a parent you have to decide what’s best for your son, and face the nerves as someone whom you love very much goes through your operation.
+Undescended testicles are increasingly common, and as a parent you have to decide what treatment is best for your son, and face the nerves as someone whom you love very much goes through an operation.
 And while your nerves may fade, your son has to come to terms with his undescended testicle when older, the experience of being in hospital, and how girls react to him.

 That’s a lot for anyone to deal with, and that’s why I built this website for you.